DrewThomasson/VoxNovel/readme.md

 <details>

 <summary> 📂 Folders used by the program </summary>

 /Final_combined_output_audio: This is where all of your chapter audio files will be put in order of chapter num

 /output_audiobooks: This is where all of your m4b audiobook files will be stored

 /Working_files: Holds all of the working files used by the program while activly running.
+ - /Working_files/temp_ebook: Holds all of the individual extracted chapter txt files from the ebook.

 /tortoise: Holds all the sample voice files
 </details>